Family of Tesla Car Crash Victim Walter Huang Files Lawsuit

 The lawsuit alleges Tesla’s Autopilot feature was defective and caused Huang’s death.
 The navigation system of Huang’s Tesla misread the lane lines on the roadway, failed to detect the concrete median, and failed to brake the car, but instead accelerated the car into the median.

-Huang is survived by his wife of ten years, Sevonne, and their son and daughter, ages 3 and 6.
-He was a loving father to his children, a devoted husband, and a dedicated son who supported his elderly parents financially.
+Huang is survived by his wife of ten years, Sevonne, their son and daughter, ages 4 and 7, and two elderly parents who depended on Huang for financial support.